hexpm/hex/README.md

 ## Roadmap and TODO

-* Website.
+* Website

-* Honour `override: true` during resolution.
+* Honour `override: true` during resolution

-* Package maintainers that can do releases.
+* Package maintainers that can do releases

-* Package into tarballs that we host instead of using git urls and refs.
+* Package into tarballs that are hosted instead of using git urls and refs

-* escript client for erlang users (should not require an elixir installation).
+* escript client for erlang users (should not require an elixir installation)

-* Use elixir version requirement during resolution (wait for elixir 1.0.0).
+* Use elixir version requirement during resolution (wait for elixir 1.0.0)

 ## Contributing